You can use inventory file templates to create or edit your listings in the Amazon catalog in bulk.

 You can view the child ASINs for each parent ASIN in the Amazon catalog on the Manage Inventory page page in your seller account.

-For more information, see Variation relationships.
+For more information, go to Variation relationships.

 When you open the product template in Microsoft Excel, you see several tabs along the bottom of the product template workbook.
 These tabs include the following: